 When Disagreements Affect Stability

-If ongoing conflict disrupts your child’s education or well-being, mediation or legal guidance may be appropriate.
+If ongoing conflict disrupts your child's education or well-being, mediation or legal guidance may be appropriate.
 This is especially true when major decisions, such as changing schools, cannot be resolved.
+Our court and mediation preparation helps parents stay grounded and prepared if it reaches that point.

 Consider the Emotional Cost